 For example, if you have to head out for a couple of hours to help a friend with car trouble, it might not be a big issue versus working all night and sleeping all day.
 Do you see the difference?

-Also, keep in mind that once a negative behavior issue is established, it’s not easy to remedy.
-So, if you guess wrong and your dog hates being alone overnight, it may develop anxiety and behavioral issues.
+Also, keep in mind that it’s not easy to remedy once a negative behavior issue is established.
+So, if you guess wrong and your dog hates being alone overnight, it may develop anxiety and behavioral problems.

 Overall, however, there are some potential concerns that owners need to be cautious of and consider.

 First, be mindful of how long your Golden Retriever is going to be left alone.
 Leaving the Golden Retriever alone all night, followed by even more solitude the next day, is not healthy for the dog.